despeauxz/Politico/README.md

 - Modify Party
 - Delete Party
 - Create Offices
+- Politicians can aspire for a post and he can register them for an office

 ### Users
 - Signup and Login
 - Cast vote for respective candidate
 - View Parties
 - View offices

-### Politician
-- Aspire as candidate for an office

 ## Getting Started
 ---